rushvora/PTCGPRerollManager/README.md

 The bot display two different things, **server stats** and **user stats** for more details, it will auto update in a specific channel every 10 minutes

-Server stats can be used to determine the efficiency of your group, on later updates it'll also show GP stats
+Server stats can be used to determine the efficiency of your group

 And there's also the users stats who recaps more precise stats about all users that are either active, farming or leeching and it shows a lot of informations such as :
 - Amount of Packs per minute for the session